Dan Giles

-Dan Giles (he/him) is a playwright from Massachusetts.
-He is a second-year fellow in The Juilliard School's Lila Acheson Wallace American Playwrights Program.
+Dan Giles (he/him) is a Brooklyn-based playwright and screenwriter from Massachusetts.
+He is a recent alumnus of The Juilliard School’s Lila Acheson Wallace American Playwrights Program, the Filmmakers’ Workshop at New York Stage & Film, and Youngblood at Ensemble Studio Theatre.
+He is a 2026 Resident Artist at the cell theatre.

 Recent Work